rumeeahmed/WeatherAPI/readme.md

 `standard` which returns data in Kelvin, `metric` which returns data in Celsius and `imperial` which returns data in Fahrenheit.

-A date and datetime can be specified to query the weather, this must follow from 3 hour increment starting from 12pm.
-It will accept a date, a naive datetime and an aware datetime.
+A date and datetime can be specified to query the weather, the time must follow from 3 hour increment starting from 12am and must be a time that is in the future from now.
+It will accept a date on its own or an aware datetime.